#1: Make It A Habit

 #7: Timing Is Everything

 You can pack all the right snacks, but if they aren’t eaten at the right time they will hurt performance.

 Eating carbs is like using tissue paper to start a fire.
 It will give you quick energy, but it won’t last long.
 60 minutes out, all snacks should be high in carbs instead of protein. (see list at bottom of post).

 #9: Know Your Carbs

 There are two types of carbs: simple and complex carbs.
-Simple carbs (sports drinks/fruit/candy) are absorbed quickly and deliver a quick burst of energy.
-Complex carbs (veggies/potatoes/pasta) take longer to breakdown.
+Simple carbs like sports drinks/fruit/candy are absorbed quickly and deliver a quick burst of energy (these bad part is that these carbs often come with high amounts of sugar).
+Complex carbs veggies/potatoes/pasta are better, but they take longer to breakdown.